MDL definitions

 SN

-Defines insulation specification number 1, 2 or 3.
+Defines the insulation specification number from 1 to 3.

-Defines a 3D Space object into the model.
+Defines a 3D Space object into the computer model.

-The first argument must be an integer value that specifies type of the 3D Space.
-3D Spaces are categorized as follows, based on their type:
+• type_of_3Dspace – Specifies an integer value that identifies the type of the 3D space.
+3D spaces are categorized based on their type as follows:

-• 3D Spaces for which containment evaluation is always via spatial location.
-Model objects that model these 3D Spaces do not participate in normal collision control.
+• 3D Space objects for which containment evaluation is always via spatial location.
+Model objects that model these 3D spaces do not participate in normal collision control.

 Type of 3D Space Description